-Join us as scholars and thought leaders from across the nation travel to Charleston for the launch of the new Drayton Hall Distinguished Speakers Series.
-Beginning with the opening event of the 2014 season, which includes a look at how 3D modeling technology is creating virtual reconstructions of historic sites, you’ll experience a range of thought-provoking presentations related to colonial history and culture by many of today’s most respected historians, archaeologists, and curators.
-Speakers will also reflect on Drayton Hall as it relates to their research interests and will answer questions from the audience.
+The Friends of Drayton Hall are pleased to present the second season of the Drayton Hall Distinguished Speakers Series.
+Beginning with the opening event of the 2015 season, you’ll experience a range of thought-provoking presentations related to American history and culture by some of today’s most respected historians, archaeologists, and curators.
+Speakers will also highlight the connections of Charleston and Drayton Hall to their research interests and answer questions from the audience.

 No advance reservations; please arrive early as seating is limited.